saagarjha/checkout/README.md

     # Default: 1
     fetch-depth: ''

-    # Number of fetches to perform simultaneously when updating submodules.
-0
+    # Number of fetches to perform simultaneously when updating submodules: -1
-    # indicates default (serial updates).
+    # indicates to use git default (serial updates).
+0 uses as many jobs as there are
+    # processors.
-    # Default: 0
+    # Default: -1
     fetch-jobs: ''

     # Whether to fetch tags, even if fetch-depth > 0.